 Consequently, you’re likely to have just as many people hitting your store after Christmas, seeking to spend their gift money, as you did before the holidays looking for the perfect presents.

 Additionally, there will be customers looking to return that not-so-perfect gift and treat themselves to something they genuinely desire.

-How can you make the most of the busy post-holiday season and keep your sanity (and profits)?
+So, how can you make the most of the busy post-holiday season and maintain both your sanity and profits?